LIAAD: Lightweight Attentive Angular Distillation for Large-scale Age-Invariant Face Recognition: Experimental Results

+On the MegaFace benchmark with FG-NET (MF1) probe set, compared to the self-studied students, the ones with LIAD improve by 1.42\% to 4.5\% according to the capacity of the students.
+Then, by apdoting LIAAD, these improvements are further made to 1.72\% - 5.09\%.
+The comparisons with different methods on FG-NET (LOO), FG-NET (MF1), and LFW are also reported in Tables \ref{tb:LFWBenchmark} and Table \ref{table:BlackboxDifferentMatcher}.
+These results emphasize the advantages of our LIAAD by outperforming DAL\cite{DAL} even when the light-weight structure MFNR is adopted.

+Additionally, Table \ref{tb:LFWBenchmark} has illustrated the flexibility of our proposed method.
+In particular, we have conducted experiments with ResNet-based backbones (i.e. MV1, MV2, MFN, and MFNR) and Transformer-based backbones \cite{vit_paper} (i.e. ViT-S).
+In the Transformer-based backbone experiments, ViT-L has been used as the teacher network, which has achieved a verification performance on LFW of 99.85\%.
+The experimental results have shown that our proposed losses have consistently improved the performance of various backbones of student networks.

-\textbf{Megaface Protocol.} We further evaluate our AAD approach on the challenging Megaface benchmark against millions of distractors on both FaceScrub and FG-NET sets.
-The comparison in terms of the Rank-1 identification rates between our AAD and other models is presented in Table \ref{tb:MegafaceBenchmark} for FaceScrub set and last column of Table \ref{tb:SmallScaleBenchmark} for FG-NET set.
-These results again show the advantages of our AAD with consistent improvements provided to the four light-weight student networks.
-Particularly, with FaceScub probe set, the performance gains for the MV1, MV2, MFN, and MFNR are 2.23\%, 3.64\%, 2.57\%, and 1.9\%, respectively.
-Moreover, the MFNR-AAD achieves competitive accuracy (i.e. 95.64\%) with other large-scale networks and reduces the gap with ArcFace \cite{deng2018arcface} to only 1.06\%.
+\textbf{Megaface Protocol.} We further evaluate our LIAAD approach on the challenging Megaface benchmark against millions of distractors on both FaceScrub and FG-NET sets.
+The comparison in terms of the Rank-1 identification rates between our LIAAD and other models is presented in Table \ref{tb:MegafaceBenchmark} for FaceScrub set and last column of Table \ref{tb:SmallScaleBenchmark} for FG-NET set.
+These results again show the advantages of our LIAAD with consistent improvements provided to the four light-weight student networks.
+Particularly, with FaceScub probe set, the performance gains for the MV1, MV2, MFN, and MFNR are 2.23\%, 3.64\%, 2.57\%, and 1.9\%, respectively\footnote{Refers to the accuracy obtained by using the refined testing dataset with cleaned labels from \cite{deng2018arcface}.}.
+Moreover, the MFNR-LIAAD achieves competitive accuracy (i.e. 95.64\%) with other large-scale networks and reduces the gap with ArcFace \cite{deng2018arcface} to only 1.06\%.

 \textbf{IJB-B and IJB-C Protocols.} The comparisons against other recent methods on IJB-B and IJB-C benchmarks are also illustrated in Table \ref{tb:IJBBenchmark}.
-Similar to the Megaface protocols, our AAD is able to boost the performance of the light-weight backbones significantly and reduce the performance gap to the large-scale backbone to only 0.019 on IJB-B and 0.016 on IJB-C. These results have further emphasized the advantages of the proposed AAD for model distillation.
+Similar to the Megaface protocols, our LIAAD is able to boost the performance of the light-weight backbones significantly and reduces the performance gap to the large-scale backbone to only 0.019 on IJB-B and 0.016 on IJB-C. These results have further emphasized the advantages of the proposed LIAAD for model distillation.

+\textbf{Computational Consumption} To illustrate the performance of the student's networks in the term of computation, we report the inference FLOPS of the teacher and student networks.
+As shown in Table \ref{tab:inference_flops}, the inference FLOPs of the student networks, i.e. MV1, MV2, MFN, MFNR and ViT-T, are significantly smaller than the teacher networks, i.e. ResNet 90, ViT-L. However, these students network have achieved the relatively state-of-the-art performance compared to the teacher network as aforementioned.